kjappelbaum/moffragmentor/docs/source/background.rst

 Geometrical descriptors
 .........................

-- Based on the branching index coordinates, we calculated local structure order parameters [Zimmermann2020]_
+- Based on the branching index coordinates, we calculated local structure order parameters [Zimmermann2020]_.
+One can think of those structure order parameters as similarity measures to "ideal" coordination polyhedra.
+That is, the octahedral order parameter would measure the distance of the actual coordination polyhedron to an "ideal" octahedron.

 Flexibility descriptors
 .........................